kushal-DL/actionFlow/README.md

 The application will now be running.
 Open your web browser and go to:

 [http://localhost:9002](http://localhost:9002)

-NOTE: You can alternatively choose to run install.bat to install all dependencies and set the URL for application as http://actionflow.com:9002 and launch the application using launch.bat file.

 You should see the ActionFlow application interface.
 You can now start managing your tasks and interacting with Jarvis!